Tax Information

 • Purchase of large equipment or other capital investments

-If you qualify for an age 65+ or disabled person residence homestead exemption, the school district taxes on that residence homestead cannot increase as long as you own and live in that home.
-The tax ceiling is the amount you pay in the year that you qualified for the age 65+ or disabled person exemption.
-The school district taxes on your residence homestead may go below, but not above, the ceiling amount.
+If you qualify for an age 65+ or disabled person residence homestead exemption, the school district taxes on your residence homestead cannot increase above your established tax ceiling, as long as you own and live in the home and do not make any new improvements or additions to it.
+The tax ceiling is the amount you paid in the year you first qualified for the exemption.
+While your school district taxes may decrease, they cannot exceed that ceiling.

 You must apply for this exemption.

-Why will my ballot read “THIS IS A PROPERTY TAX INCREASE?
+Why will my ballot say, “THIS IS A PROPERTY TAX INCREASE”?

 Voters 65+ and/or Disabled